qwopqwop200/D-Adaptation-Adan/README.md

 However, Adan with restart strategy on cifar10 has a performance advantage.(92.7% -> 93.31%)

+D-Adaptation Adan also attempts to apply restart strategy to achieve these benefits.

 If you simply reset the momentum term, such as Adan in D-Adaptation Adan, the model diverges.To prevent this, we reset the s and gsq_weighted(or numerator_weighted).

 However, there is little or no performance benefit in these cases.